Netatalk/netatalk/doc/manual/Configuration.md

   as well as on the client's.

-  Note: If you want to provide Mac OS 8/9 clients with NetBoot-services then you need uams_cleartext.so since the AFP-client integrated into the Mac's firmware can only deal with this basic form of authentication.
+  Note: If you want to provide Mac OS 8/9 clients with NetBoot-services then you need uams_cleartxt.so since the AFP-client integrated into the Mac's firmware can only deal with this basic form of authentication.